bpucker/bHLH_annotator/README.md

  - **BLAST option** (default): Candidates are identified based on sequence similarity to the bait collection.
 This option is recommended if also bHLHs with a lost domain should be identified.
  - **HMMER option**: Candidates which harbour the HMM motif of the bait collection are identified.
 This includes candidates with a high specification, that are not represented by the bait collection.

-The initial candidates are classified based on their phylogenetic relationship to the bHLH and outgroup baits (**step 2**).
+The initial candidates are sorted out based on their phylogenetic relationship to the bHLH and outgroup baits (**step 2**).
 The functional annotation of the candidates is assigned by identifying ortholog reference sequences (**step 4**).
 As default references, annotated *A. thaliana* bHLHs are used.
-Also, ortholog bait sequences are identified.
-In the next steps, bHLH-specific characteristics are analyzed for each candidate: Presence of the bHLH domain (**step 5**), DNA-binding properties (**step 5**), and the identification of subfamily specific motifs (**step 6**).
+Further, bHLH-specific characteristics are analyzed: Presence of the bHLH domain (**step 5**), DNA-binding properties (**step 5**), and the identification of subfamily specific motifs (**step 6**).
 A phylogenetic tree is constructed with *A. thaliana* bHLHs to allow a detailed investigation on the foundation of a well-studied species (**step 7**).

 For large datasets like *de novo* transcriptome assemblies, the collapse option is recommended (**step 8 and 9**) which collapses paralogous groups by defining a representative candidate.
 In case of these, the parallel option is also recommenced to reduce the pipeline runtime and consumption of memory resources.

 The data files used in each step can be customised by the user to allow an investigation suiting the own research purpose (described below).
-A more detailed description of the pipeline and the bait collection can be found in the [reference](https://doi.org/10.1101/2023.05.02.539087).
+A more detailed description of the pipeline and the bait collection can be found [here](https://doi.org/10.1101/2023.05.02.539087).

 ## Setup